Local Government by-elections

 Nomination

-In a settlement with a population of 10,000 or less, if the representative body has been dissolved or has dissolved itself, and if the number of representatives falls below the quorum necessary for the representative body to function, the local election commission shall set a by-election.
+In a municipality with a population of 10,000 or less, if the representative body has been dissolved or has dissolved itself, and if the number of representatives falls below the quorum necessary for the representative body to function, the local election commission shall set a by-election.

 Recommendation

-A candidate can only be recommended on a numbered recommendation form issued by the competent local election office (of the place of candidacy).
+A candidate can only be recommended on a numbered recommendation sheet issued by the competent local election office (of the place of candidacy).
 The contact details of the local election offices can be found here.

-Requesting Recommendation Forms
+Requesting Recommendation sheets

-A recommendation form may be requested after the announcement of the by-election by a voter intending to run as an independent candidate, or by a person authorized to represent a legally registered nominating organization.
+A recommendation sheet may be requested after the announcement of the by-election by a voter intending to run as an independent candidate, or by a person authorized to represent a legally registered nominating organization.
 The A4 form is used for submitting the request, which can be submitted by anyone, without authorization, to the local election office of the place of candidacy.

-Name Display
+Name

-Collecting Recommendation Forms
+Collecting Recommendation sheets

 - the voter intending to run as a candidate,